Reality….And The First Rule Of Effective Consequences

 One of the questions often sent to me concerns choosing the right consequence for a particular problem.
 In one sense, if we only focus on consequences, we will miss the boat.
 In other words, choosing the right consequence is important, but only if we have honored other critically important aspects of our parenting (more on these in the upcoming weeks).

 As we approach consequences, we tend to make the issue significantly more complicated than it need be.
-One way to simplify our struggle over consequences is by becoming more ‘reality based.’
+One way to simplify our struggle over consequences is by becoming more ‘reality-based.’
 When we honor reality, and we honor the rules of reality (life} and this points us to a simpler view of things.
-It also helps to direct our parenting because it gets rid of the false stories or lies that we have in our head.
-It is these ‘lies’ that really get in the way of our inherent good judgment.
+It also helps to direct our parenting because it gets rid of the false stories or lies that we have in our heads.
+It is these ‘lies’ that get in the way of our inherent good judgment.
 What are some of these stories that cause problems?

-- We’re told that our children are fragile and can be easily ‘broken’ and therefore we treat them with as if they were going to ‘break’ (another well proven false story).
+- We’re told that our children are fragile and can be easily ‘broken’ and therefore we treat them as if they were going to ‘break’ (another well-proven false story).

 - We’re told that we should listen to them, and therefore their opinions become the source of our judgments when choosing consequences (bad idea).